ebtc-protocol/ebtc/packages/contracts/test-report.md

     ✓ _getCompositeDebt(): returns (debt + 50) when collateral < $10 in value
     ✓ getCompositeDebt(): returns (debt + 50) collateral = $10 in value
     ✓ getCompositeDebt(): returns (debt + 50) when 0.5% of collateral > $10 in value (52ms)
-    ✓ getCurrentICR(): Incorporates virtual debt, and returns the correct ICR for new cdps (1147ms) ✓ Gas compensation from pool-offset liquidations.
+    ✓ getICR(): Incorporates virtual debt, and returns the correct ICR for new cdps (1147ms) ✓ Gas compensation from pool-offset liquidations.
 All collateral paid as compensation (1340ms) ✓ gas compensation from pool-offset liquidations: 0.5% collateral < $10 in value.
 Compensates $10 worth of collateral, liquidates the remainder (1199ms)
     ✓ gas compensation from pool-offset liquidations: 0.5% collateral > $10 in value.
 Compensates 0.5% of  collateral, liquidates the remainder (1333ms)